 Remarque and his wife divorced in Switzerland but eventually remarried so that she could retain her Swiss residency.
 In 1939, he followed the path of many persecuted German intellectuals and immigrated to the United States, where he obtained citizenship in 1947.
 His family was not so lucky: the Nazis killed his sister during World War II, in part because of her relationship to him.
 Remarque and his wife had separated; in 1951, they finally ended their estranged marriage.

 In the Unites States, Remarque had a tempestuous affair with the actress Marlene Dietrich, which inspired his novel Arch of Triumph.
 In 1958, he married another film star, Paulette Goddard.
 They eventually left the United States and moved to Porto Ranco, Switzerland, where Remarque died on September 25, 1970.

 Most of Remarque’s novels deal with political and social upheaval in Europe during the First and Second World Wars.
 Several of his novels were adapted to film.
 However, All Quiet on the Western Front remains his masterpiece; none of his other works approaches its critical acclaim and popularity.
-The novel and its first film adaptation are still influential as antiwar works and important chronicles of World War I. One of the remarkable aspects of the book’s success in England and America is that, unlike most other works dealing with World War I, All Quiet on the Western Front deals with the experiences of German soldiers—detested enemies of the English and Americans during World War I and World War II.
+The novel and its film adaptations are still influential as antiwar works and important chronicles of World War I. One of the remarkable aspects of the book’s success in England and America is that, unlike most other works dealing with World War I, All Quiet on the Western Front deals with the experiences of German soldiers—detested enemies of the English and Americans during World War I and World War II.
 That American and English reception of the book was so positive from the outset testifies to its ability to speak for all soldiers who suffered through the horrors of World War I.